 The Green Deal explained Getting a Green Deal assessment

-If you wish to take out a Green Deal loan with a Green Deal provider, you need to have a Green Deal assessment.
-The assessment will also be able to show you the energy efficiency of your home, and will also look at the energy consumption that occurs in your property.
+If you wanted to take out a Green Deal loan with a Green Deal provider, you needed to have had a Green Deal assessment.
+The assessment would have aimed to show you the energy efficiency of your home and also its energy consumption.

-The Green Deal adviser will produce a Green Deal advice report made up of two documents:
+The Green Deal adviser would have produced a Green Deal advice report made up of two documents:

 - an Energy Performance Certificate (EPC), which rates your home’s energy efficiency on an A to G rating scale